-Result: A review of the actuarial report of Kevin Wick, FCAS, MAAA, of Price Waterhouse Coopers, indicates that an actuary meeting the qualifications set forth above estimated the Pool's liability for both property and liability claims at both the expected and the 70% confidence level.
-Enduris Washington has met this requirement.
+Result: A review of the actuarial report indicates that an actuary meeting the qualifications set forth above estimated the Pool's liability for both property and liability claims at both the expected and the 70% confidence level.
+Enduris Washington is in compliance with this requirement.